Clarifai/docs/docs/api-guide/model/deep-training.md

 ### Create a Visual Classifier

-Use a visual classifier model if you would like to classify images and videos frames into set of concepts.
+Use a visual classifier model if you would like to classify images and video frames into set of concepts.

 <Tabs>